Remember those times when choices were much simpler? So was the end-to-end customer experience.

 Don’t believe that your job ends there.
 As part of top-notch end-to-end CX, you must cement the relationship with after-sales support, follow-ups, and feedback.

 It is only natural that you would turn to get help.
-And your first option will be the Internet which is exploding with all tricks and strategies to make the end-to-end customer experience successful.
+Your first option will be the Internet, which is exploding with all tricks and strategies to make the end-to-end customer experience successful.
 However, half of them are not feasible when brought under a reality check.

 How Do You Implement an Impeccable End-to-End Customer Experience?
 (Examples Included)